yona-lang/homepage/docs/features/pattern-matching.md

 The underscore pattern `_` will match any value.

 ## Sequence & reverse sequence, multiple head & tails & their combinations in patterns
 Sequence is a biderctional structure and can be easily pattern matched from either left or right side.
-Yatta allows pattern matching on more than a single element as well:
+Yona allows pattern matching on more than a single element as well:

 ### Matching sequence on the beginning
 ```haskell